Boiler Buying Guide

 Sizing Your Boiler

 Even with modulating and condensing technology, a boiler can’t offer consistent, efficient comfort if it is not sized correctly.
-If you are replacing a boiler that you were comfortable with in the past, likely, you could replace it with a boiler of the same size.
+If you are replacing a boiler that you were comfortable with in the past, you can likely replace it with a boiler of the same size.

-However, proper sizing of heating equipment is a complicated science, so it is best to have a professional, compute the sizing for you.
-To get a better idea of what goes into sizing a boiler and why it is so vital, see our informational article on the topic by clicking the link below.
+However, proper sizing of heating equipment is a complicated science, so it is best to have a professional compute the sizing for you.
+To get a better idea of what goes into sizing a boiler and why it is so vital, check out our HVAC sizing guide.

 By